mike99mac/minimy-mike99mac/README.md

 - You should see a rainbow colored splash screen on the monitor, then the Ubuntu desktop should initialize.

 **IMPORTANT**: Never turn the RasPi off without first shutting Linux down with the **``halt``** or similar command.
 Doing so can damage the operating system and possibly even the RasPi itself.

-## Install and configure Linux

-To configure Ubuntu Desktop, perform the following sections.

 ### Initial Ubuntu Desktop configuration